Skip to content

 Home Learning

-It is essential that all children continue to practise their learning at home to remember and embed what they have learnt in school that week.
 For Awesome Oaks and Resilient Redwoods home learning will be given to the children on a Friday and must be returned by the following Thursday.
 Children will be asked to attend home learning club during their lunchtime if they do not complete their home learning.
 Children will get both Maths and English home learning that relates to their learning that week therefore all children should be able too complete it.
 If children are struggling, they can also choose to attend home learning club for extra support.

 If children are struggling or you are unsure how to support your child, please message your child’s class teacher on Class Dojo.